Rudrajiii/College-Management-Protocol/sysProj/output.md

+After analyzing the student feedback responses, I summarize the overall sentiment in one word:

-**Overall Sentiment:** 😡
+😡

-**Breakdown:**

-* **Bad Sentiment:** 95% (96 out of 100 responses are negative)
-* **Good Sentiment:** 0% (no positive responses)
-* **Neutral Sentiment:** 5% (4 responses are neutral or neutral-related words)

-The overall sentiment is overwhelmingly negative, with the majority of responses expressing dissatisfaction with the teacher's teaching methods, lack of support, and poor communication.
-The responses highlight issues such as unhelpfulness, unapproachability, condescension, and demoralizing attitudes, indicating a dominant tone of discontent.
+The overall sentiment is overwhelmingly negative, with students expressing frustration, dissatisfaction, and disappointment with the teacher's teaching methods, communication, and support.
+The majority of the feedback is critical, highlighting issues with the teacher's approach, grading, and engagement with students.

+To break it down, I categorize the responses as follows:

+* Negative responses: 80%
+* Neutral responses: 10%
+* Positive responses: 0%

+Note that none of the responses express positivity or praise for the teacher's performance.
+The predominant sentiment is one of disappointment, dissatisfaction, and frustration, indicating a significant problem with the teacher's teaching methods and student experience.